Documentation

 oops clean

-Remove old backups. --all for everything, --older-than 3 for entries older than 3 days.
+Remove old backups. --all for everything, --older-than-hours 3 for entries older than 3 hours.

 oops config